teacurran/WireTuner/lib/application/tools/framework/README.md

 The Tool Framework provides the foundation for all interactive tools in WireTuner.
 It defines a common interface, lifecycle management, cursor handling, and event routing for tools like Pen, Selection, Rectangle, etc.

+This implementation directly corresponds to **Section 2: System Structure and Data** (Tool System Components) in the WireTuner architecture document.

 ## Architecture

-The framework consists of three main components:
+Per **Section 2** (Component Diagram - Tool System), the framework consists of five main components:

 ### 1. ITool Interface (`tool_interface.dart`)